 Can medical scribes work from home?

-Medical scribes have been a part of the modern medical field for years, helping physicians take accurate notes during patient visits and document encounters efficiently.
-Traditionally, medical scribes worked in-person right beside the physician, writing notes in the exam room during each visit.
+Medical scribes have been a part of the modern medical field for years, helping clinicians take accurate notes during patient visits and document encounters efficiently.
+Traditionally, medical scribes worked in-person right beside the clinician, writing notes in the exam room during each visit.
 In recent years, however, there has been a massive shift towards virtual medical scribes and other alternative documentation solutions that are more conducive to work-from-home standards.

 Traditional Medical Scribes